SFPUC: Groundwater Educational Video from BAYCAT on Vimeo.

-Once the project is completed, the SFPUC will have 6 groundwater wells pumping up to 4mgd of groundwater from the Westside Groundwater Basin in San Francisco.
-The groundwater is treated with chlorine and then delivered to the Sunset and Sutro Reservoirs.
-The blended water will be served to more than half of the SFPUC's customers in the City.
+As of July 2020 all six well stations have been completed.
+The groundwater is treated with chlorine and then delivered to the Sunset and Sutro reservoirs.
+The blended water is served to more than half of the our customers in the City.
 San Francisco’s drinking water supplies are tested daily with a network of instrumentation throughout our regional water system as well as through manual sampling.

 More than Just a Well!

-The West Sunset Well Facility’s design includes features that will allow it to serve as an emergency drinking water supply.
+The design of the North Lake and West Sunset well stations includes features that will allow it to serve as an emergency drinking water supply.
 It can be connected to a generator for backup power, provide on-site disinfection, and be connected to a dedicated hydrant for filling water tanker trucks.